-Locked views is a premium feature (available on Pro and Enterprise plans) that allows collaborators with creator or owner permissions to prevent all collaborators from altering a view's configuration (i.e., the customizable elements of a view like filters, field visibility, field order, row heights, and record coloring) until it's been explicitly unlocked by another collaborator with creator or owner permissions.
+Locked views is a premium feature (available on Pro and Enterprise plans) that allows collaborators with creator or owner permissions to prevent all collaborators from altering a view's configuration (i.e., the customizable elements of a view like filtering conditions, field visibility, field order, row heights, and record coloring) until it's been explicitly unlocked by another collaborator with creator or owner permissions.

 It's useful to lock a view when unexpected changes to that view's configuration could potentially disrupt your team's workflow.
 Here are a few examples of when you might want to lock a view:

 - You've carefully constructed a view to power an app or a Zapier/Slack integration

-- You've made a filtered view that's being used for a view share link or embed, and changing the filters could inadvertently expose sensitive information
+- You've made a filtered view that's being used for a view share link or embed, and changing the filtering conditions could inadvertently expose sensitive information

 - You've created a view for a team or process that many collaborators look at on a frequent basis